 - (a) Be aligned parallel to property boundaries; - (b) Should not traverse steep gradients; and - (c) Should be located to maintain adequate clearance from structures and other infrastructure. - (d) Where practicable water mains shall be laid in the road berm outside of the carriageway and any associated drainage features. - (e) All water mains shall be laid within legal public road reserves where practicable.
-Easements of a minimum width of 3.0m shall be provided for all water supply systems that are to be vested in Council or the system owner where they cross any private land.
-The services shall be centrally located within the easement.
+Easements shall be provided for all water supply systems that are to be vested in Council or the system owner where they cross any private land.
+Pipes shall be centrally located within an easement.
+An easement shall be 3 m wide or to the full extent of the zone of influence, whichever is greater, or unless otherwise agreed by Council.